V.League 1

-The league was founded in 1980 as the All Vietnam Football Championship, with Tổng Cục Đường Sắt emerging as the first winner.
+The league was founded in 1980 as the National A1 League, with Tổng Cục Đường Sắt being the first winner.
 The league turned professional in the 2000–01 season, which allowed clubs to hire foreign players.
 Vietnam Professional Football (VPF) was established in 2012, and the organising power was transferred from the Vietnam Football Federation (VFF) to Vietnam Professional Football Jointstock Company (VPF).

-Viettel and Hanoi has won the title 6 times, the most among V-League clubs and Viettel also has total 19 national titles since 1954.
-Beside, Haiphong are the second with 13 total titles.
-The current champion is Hanoi which won the 2022 edition.
+Thể Công-Viettel and Hà Nội have won the title 6 times each, the most among V-League clubs.
+The current champion is Thép Xanh Nam Định which won the 2024–25 edition.

 History

-Pre-unification to 1979
+Pre-unification to 1976 and pre-V-League to 1979

-Vietnamese football league system has formed since 1955, while South Vietnamese leagues was formed in 1960.
-Since then, football leagues has been played in both sides despite the war situation back then.
-There was a big development in the number of teams, for example, Haiphong has 10 clubs back then.
-Haiphong Police has won 10 titles in the North, with Thể Công has also won 9.
+The North Vietnam Football Championship was formed in 1955.
+From the beginning, this League (AKA the Northern league) was split into Division A and Division B. The South Vietnam Football Championship was formed in 1962.
+Since then, league football has been played North and South during war time.
+The number of teams in the North was extraordinary.
+For example, Haiphong had 10 clubs back then.
+Haiphong Police and Thể Công won 10 titles for each.

-From the beginning, Northern leagues has split into Division A and Division B.

-After reunification, Vietnamese football leagues are played within the regional basis: Hồng Hà League in the North, Trường Sơn League in the Central and Cửu Long League in the South.
+After reunification and as the USSR's football league model, Vietnamese football leagues were played on a regional basis: Hồng Hà League in the North; Trường Sơn League in the Central; and Cửu Long League in the South.
+The champions of each region play the play-off rounds to find the only national champion.
+The Cong won all the 3-season from 1977 to 1979.

-Seeing that there's too much constrains in organizing in regions, VFF used the 1979 season to reorganize the league system.
+Responding to the constraints of organising in regions, Vietnam Football Federation reorganised the league system after the 1979 season.

 Foundation and early days

-The V.League 1, as it is known today, starts its first season in 1980 when the first All Vietnam Football Championship was launched.
+The V.League 1, as it is known today, began in 1980 when the first National A1 League was launched.
 Seventeen clubs participated in the competition (originally 18, but Thể Công withdrawn due to internal reasons) which was split into three groups and conducted more like a cup competition, with the winner from each group qualifying for the Championship Stage.
 Công An Hà Nội, Tổng Cục Đường Sắt and Hải Quan were the three teams to qualify, with Tổng Cục Đường Sắt ultimately taking the title.
-That format, although the teams were split into two groups, continued until 1995 when the league reverted to a more traditional league format.
+That format, reduced to two groups, continued until 1995 when the league reverted to a more traditional league format.

+In 1990, the league was renamed to the National Elite Football Championship, before being referred as the National First Division in 1997.